I Know What the Future Holds If I Keep Using

 Her follow-up question was, “If you were not using, would you know how to behave differently?”

 I thought about that and said that parents, teachers, and friends had taught me right from wrong.
 Therefore, I knew what to do, yet part of me was afraid that I wouldn’t act differently.
-I told her that I had acted from self-serving, self-defeating, and self-centered behaviors for so long that they were the natural way to behave, and I was afraid of change.
+I told her that I had acted from self-serving, self-defeating, and self-centered behaviors for so long that they were the natural way to behave, and I was afraid of change and afraid I wouldn’t be able to change.

 Recovery: Examining the Behaviors